 I am not comfortable providing general dosage instructions for either babies or mothers.
 It is preferable for the serum Vitamin D level to be tested and overall health be assessed to properly calculate dosage.
 For those who purchase the Vitamin D test through my website, I am happy to calculate dosage accordingly from the results.

 Keep in mind that damage to an infant's immune system via the gut can also significantly increase a baby's risk of respiratory and other illnesses.
 Some of the most common factors in damage to an infant's gut that increase illness are vaccinations, antibiotics (directly or prenatally), c-section, rice cereal, infant formula, and acetaminophen.
-To support a baby's gut health (and thereby their immune health), being careful to avoid those things as much as possible and supplementing with a high-quality infant probiotic is important.
+To support a baby's gut health (and thereby their immune health), being careful to avoid those things as much as possible and supplementing with a high-quality allergen-free infant probiotic is important.

 In summary, Vitamin D supplementation should always be considered as a part of any therapy for infants dealing with respiratory illness.
 Vitamin D deficiency should always be considered in infants who get respiratory illnesses.

 And ideally, women should optimize their Vitamin D levels and liver health before/during pregnancy for their baby's best health possible!
 Proper Vitamin D levels in mom can really have a fabulous impact on baby's health!